 - Pause to consider if you have a realistic self-perception or not

-- Reflect on your emotionally charged situations when using your strengths or weaknesses
+- Reflect on emotionally charged situations involving your strengths and weaknesses

 - Draw or journal about your significant emotional responses to sharpen self-awareness

-The emotions that cause the most negative consequences in the workplace are anger and fear.
+Now, knowing what happens in your brain will help you learn how to improve emotional intelligence.
+The emotions of anger and fear cause The most problems in the workplace.
 When your emotions are intense, it’s like your brain is being held hostage by your feelings.

 When this happens, you’re not able to focus fully on work.
 Of course, it depends on the intensity of your feelings.

-The part of your brain that generates emotion floods the brain area in charge of executive functions, resulting in attention, problem solving and access to memory being impaired.
+The part of your brain that generates emotion floods the brain area in charge of executive functions.
+This results in reduced attention, problem solving, and access to memory.

-Since logic and critical thinking are executive functions of the brain, your ability to calm down is diminished, as the emotional flood persists.
-The longer your emotional flood gates stay open, the more challenging it gets for you to get back to a clear state.
+As the emotional flood persists, you lose the ability to calm down.
+You can no longer calm down because logic and critical thinking exist in the executive functions of your brain.
+The longer your emotional flood gates stay open, it gets more challenging to get back to a clear state.

-Lastly, a team experiences the greatest loss in productivity when a leader’s low EQ behavior impacts others exponentially within the group.
-Stress rises not only for the leader, but her team’s stress goes up as well.
+Lastly, Your team has the greatest loss in productivity when the effects of low emotional intelligence impacts others within the group.
+Not only does your work performance decline, your team’s stress increases as well.